This is my review of Australian Seed Bank.

-Australian Seed Bank guarantees shipping, asserting that they have never lost a package or had any packages confiscated because of their stealth shipping method.
+Australian Seed Bank guarantees to ship, asserting that they have never lost a package or had any packages confiscated because of their stealth shipping method.

 They ship in Australia and worldwide.

 Shipping in and outside of Australia costs $27.29.
-You get a tracking number with this shipping options so you can monitor your package’s journey to you.
+You get a tracking number with these shipping options so you can monitor your package’s journey to you.

 This is the only shipping option that is offered which is annoying because it’s fairly expensive compared to other seed banks’ shipping prices.